 The Albuquerque International Balloon Fiesta includes interactive experiences such as balloon rides, educational exhibits, and unique evening events as the balloon glows, creating an otherworldly ambiance as dusk falls.

 For those seeking a tangible connection to the traditions of New Mexico, the Indian Pueblo Cultural Center and the living community of Taos Pueblo provide profound insights into the indigenous cultures.
 And, of course, fans of the hit series Breaking Bad will enjoy a tour of Albuquerque’s Breaking Bad filming locations.

 2. Four Corners Monument

 Address: 597 NM-597, Teec Nos Pos, AZ 86514

 One of the best places to visit in New Mexico and a famous monument of the Southwest, the Four Corners National Monument is where visitors can stand in four US states at once.
-The monument is where Colorado, New Mexico, Arizona, and Utah borders meet.
+This national historic landmark is where the Colorado, New Mexico, Arizona, and Utah borders meet.

 It’s a prominent spot for photos and a great souvenir of your trip to New Mexico or any other three states.
 Four Corners National Monument is open year-round, 24 hours a day.
-A small gift shop is on-site, where visitors can purchase things like Navajo jewelry and pottery.
+A small gift shop is on-site, where visitors can purchase jewelry and pottery from the Navajo Nation.

 I recommend looking through the gift shop; the locals are amiable and have some great things to share about their culture.
 And they spend hours and hours creating stuff like pottery by hand, so it’s great to be able to support their craft.